-Tagging studies (Uriarte and Lucio, 1996; Belikov et al., 1998; Uriarte et al., 2001) have demonstrated that mackerel travel from both the western and southern spawning ground north up into the North Sea and Nordic Seas.
-The migration can be considered as having two elements;
+Tagging studies (Uriarte and Lucio, 1996; Belikov et al., 1998; Uriarte et al., 2001; Tenningen et al., 2011) have demonstrated that mackerel travel from both the western and southern spawning grounds north up into the North Sea and Nordic Seas.
+The migration can be considered as having two elements:

-- 1) A post-spawning migration from the spawning areas along the western European shelf edge (Uriarte et al., 2001); - 2) A pre-spawning migration from feeding grounds in the North and Norwegian Seas (Walsh et al., 1995; Reid et al., 1997).
+- 1) A post-spawning migration from the spawning areas along the western European shelf edge (Uriarte et al., 2001) to feeding grounds in Nordic Seas and North Sea (Tenningen et al., 2011; Slotte et al., 2020) - 2) A pre-spawning migration from feeding grounds in Nordic Seas and North Sea to the spawning grounds further south (Walsh et al., 1995; Reid et al., 1997).
 This pre-spawning migration includes shorter or longer halts that sometimes are referred to as overwintering.